 Global Gift-Giving—A World of Ideas

+Have you ever received a gift you didn’t really care for and wondered what to do with it?
+On the flip side, I would guess that you probably also have a favorite gift—something that someone gave you that touched you with its thoughtfulness, and that you still treasure or remember fondly.
 Gift-giving is an important aspect of life; a way we communicate on an emotional level, and a ritual that solidifies relationships.
 Thoughtfully done, gift giving in a business context can make a good impression and enhance the reputation of your organization.
 Knowing what to give, when, and how is a useful skill to have; critical, in fact, when doing business in many parts of the world.
 Yet many professionals see this as a chore, and leave it to the last minute.
 What a missed opportunity to build relationships!
+The fact remains that most people will have to consider what gifts are appropriate for a variety of occasions.
+If you are doing business internationally, there are cultural nuances that must be respected even though they may seem challenging.
+However, they can also be used to gain a protocol advantage.
+Don’t think of choosing gifts as unimportant and tedious; instead, I suggest that you focus on the many positives and

 Take gift-giving from an obligation to an opportunity to show respect and win trust—a building block of the relationship.